aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * What proportion of reads mapped to something that we decided was a precursor miRNA?
 What proportion of known turkey miRNAs were present in our data?
   * What miRNAs can be assigned to known miRNA families?
 How many are novel?
   * Where in the genome do the miRNAs map?
+  * How do the differentially expressed miRNAs relate to miRNAs in other taxa?
+  * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
+  * How are the differentially expressed miRNAs distributed in the genome?
+Are they randomly distributed or clustered on particular chromosomes?
+  * What are the most highly expressed miRNAs?
+Are they the same in each type-treatment?
+What processes are they associated with in other taxa?
+  * Distribution of readcounts by miRNA (or histogram of read counts?)

 Quality Control and mirdeep2 plots:
   * How many reads per sample before and after trimming?